 - (Binary log only) The Checking Database Configuration Test verifies that we can find your database’s server ID.
 It then checks your binary log configuration and confirms that we can connect to the binary log.

 - The Validating Database Type Test checks that your database type matches the connector type.
 For example, this test will fail if you try to set up a Google Cloud MySQL connector with a MySQL RDS database.
+To perform this test, the Fivetran user needs permission to access the

 NOTE: The tests may take a few minutes to finish running.